 What TB-500 Is

-Thymosin beta-4 (the molecule TB-500 replicates) was first isolated from the thymus gland in the 1960s, but subsequent research found it everywhere: platelets, wound fluid, developing tissue, regenerating muscle.
+Thymosin beta-4 (TB-4) is a 43-amino-acid protein first isolated from the thymus gland in the 1960s, but subsequent research found it everywhere: platelets, wound fluid, developing tissue, regenerating muscle.
 It is among the most conserved peptides across species — the human version is nearly identical to versions found in fish, amphibians, and mammals — suggesting an ancient and fundamental role in tissue repair.

-Growth factors instruct cells to proliferate; TB-500 determines where those cells go and how they organize once they arrive.
+Unlike growth factors that primarily instruct cells to proliferate, TB-500 orchestrates where cells go and how they arrange themselves once they arrive.
 Addressing this second bottleneck — cellular choreography — is what distinguishes TB-500 from most other repair compounds.

 How TB-500 Works